Excel Variance (Table of Contents)

 Step 3 – We will get the variance.

-We have calculated the variance of Set B by following the same steps given above.
+We have calculated the variance of Set B by following the same steps above.
 The result of the variance of Set B is shown below.

-Example #3 – Calculating the quantum of variance for data in excel
+Example #3 – Calculating the quantum of variance for data in Excel

-Example #4 – Calculating the percentage of variance for the data set in excel
+Example #4 – Calculating the percentage of variance for the data set in Excel

 We may need to calculate the percentage change in the data over a period of time, and in such cases, we need to use the below method.